EpocDotFr/crowdmixer/README.md

 The method used to control an audio player is choosed regarding two criteria:

-  - Simplicity of implementation (e.g CLI is easier than TCP, HTTP is easier than TCP, etc)
+  - Simplicity of implementation (e.g CLI is easier than TCP, HTTP is easier than TCP, etc).
-  - Cross-platformness (e.g CLI is fully cross-platform, dbus is only supported on Linux-based operating systems, etc)
+  - Cross-platformness (e.g CLI is fully cross-platform, dbus is only supported on Linux-based operating systems, etc).
+This criteria depends of course of the operating system availability of the audio player.

 | Name | Windows | Linux | Mac OS | Method used |
 |------|---------|-------|--------|-------------|